 The Future Value of Ordinary Annuity is a repeating payment made at the end of each period.
 While the Annuity Due requires the payment at the beginning of each period.

-2 Easy Ways to Apply Future Value of an Annuity Formula in Excel
+How to Apply Future Value of an Annuity Formula in Excel: 2 Easy Ways

 In this article, we’ll show you all the 2 ways to get the future value of an Annuity Formula in Excel.
 One way is to use an excel built-in function.
 And in another method, we’ll create a formula manually.
 To illustrate, we’ll use a sample dataset as an example.
 For instance, the below dataset represents the fixed Payment amount ($5,500), Interest Rate (7.3%), and the number of Periods (24).
 So, learn both methods carefully to apply them whenever you need to calculate annuity.

 1. Insert Excel FV Function to Get Future Value of an Annuity